 This is why media brokers like ViralVideoUK rely on media asset management (MAM) platforms like Imagen.
 You can read more about how we work together here.

 The demand for this kind of highly shareable content has led to businesses being built around the revenue generated from people watching content.
 For companies such as LADBible a MAM is crucial.
 It provides licence management and the efficient storage, categorization and retrieval of video content.

 Monetizing sports events, films, TV programmes and more

 Media brokers are one thing, but sports organisations, production studios, distributors, rights-owners and TV channels are often sitting on a vast trove of footage.
 This can amount to many thousands of hours of content that could stretch back decades.
 In the digital age, there are multiple new ways that existing audiences expect to find this.
 And there are multiple new audiences that will pay for the chance to watch it.

 Often, the sheer volume of material can be overwhelming.
 For sports channels, broadcasters and news outlets it may also be that archive footage exists only in legacy formats.
 This can lead to it sitting around gathering dust, when it could be earning revenue.
 Monetizing video of this kind may mean further archival or production work.
 And this adds the usual headaches of managing and coordinating the work.

-It’s in these kinds of video monetization scenarios that a MAM really comes into its own.
+It’s in these kinds of video monetization scenarios that a media asset management (MAM) platform really comes into its own.
 A MAM supports the effortless distribution of broadcast-quality material.
 And it helps multiple content partners work to get it broadcast-ready in the first place.